 Arbitration is a type of alternative dispute resolution.
 It is a simpler, more streamlined process than civil court litigation.
 It is also usually less expensive, one of the reasons employers like it so much.
 Arbitration is similar to court litigation in the following ways:

-- The employer and employee may be represented by lawyers;
+- You and your employer may be represented by lawyers;

 - Information is exchanged between the parties;